10 Disciplines For Weight Loss

 Try using an app like MyFitnesspal.
 It can offer some guidance as to how many calories you might need, depending on many factors.
 Initially, you have to add everything in manually, which can feel cumbersome.
 After that it's easy, everything logged is saved under recent and frequent meals.
 Once you get the hang of it, you’ll love it.

 2. Portion Control

 It’s amazing how the calories add up when you are tracking every morsel that you eat.
-For example, 2 tablespoon of honey barbecue sauce contains 12 grams of sugar.
+For example, 2 tablespoons of honey barbecue sauce contain 12 grams of sugar.
 That's close to 4 teaspoons of sugar and isn't enough to smother a chicken nugget (at least not for me).
 Practice reading and comparing food labels when you shop.
 Remember, never shop on an empty stomach.